Lenora Fulani: Electoral politics

 Fulani became active in the Newman-founded independent New Alliance Party (NAP) and emerged as a spokesperson who often provoked controversy.
 In 1982, Fulani ran for New York Lieutenant Governor on the NAP ticket.
 She has also been involved in the affiliated (or, some say, secret) Independent Workers Party, the Rainbow Alliance, and other shifting groups that were led by Newman.

 She helped to recruit the NAP's 1984 presidential candidate Dennis L. Serrette, an African-American trade union activist.
 Although he was quite involved with the party for years, Serrette left and published critical accounts of what he described as its cultic operation.

 Fulani ran for president in 1988 as the candidate of the New Alliance Party.
-She received almost a quarter of a million votes, or 0.2% of the vote.
+She received almost a quarter of a million votes or 0.2% of the vote.
 She was, at the same, the first African-American, independent, and female presidential candidate on the ballot in all 50 states.
 In the 1990 New York gubernatorial election, Fulani ran as a New Alliance candidate.
 She was endorsed that year by Nation of Islam leader Louis Farrakhan.
 She received 31,089 votes for 0.77% of the total vote.

 Although in 1987, Fulani and Newman began an alliance with minister and activist Al Sharpton, he ran for the US Senate from New York as a Democrat, rather than as an Independent.
 After that, Sharpton has kept his distance from both Fulani and Newman.

 Fulani again ran as the New Alliance candidate in the 1992 presidential election, this time receiving 0.07% of the vote.
 She chose former Peace and Freedom Party activist Maria Elizabeth Muñoz as her vice-presidential running mate.
 Muñoz ran on the NAP ticket for the offices of US senator and California governor.
 In 1992 Fulani self-published her autobiography The Making of a Fringe Candidate, 1992.

-In 1994, Fulani and Newman became affiliated with the Patriot Party, one of the many groups that later competed for control of the Reform Party, which was founded by Ross Perot.
+In 1994, Fulani and Newman became founding members of the Patriot Party, one of the many groups that later competed for control of the Reform Party, which was founded by Ross Perot.
 She also joined with Jacqueline Salit to start the Committee for a Unified Independent Party (CUIP), which was formed to bring together independent groups to challenge the bipartisan hegemony in American politics.

 During the 2000 presidential election, Fulani surprisingly endorsed Pat Buchanan, who was then running on the Reform Party ticket.
-She even served briefly as co-chair of the campaign.
-Fulani withdrew her endorsement and said that Buchanan was trying to further his right-wing agenda.
-Fulani and Newman then endorsed the presidential candidacy of Natural Law Party leader John Hagelin, a close associate of Maharishi Mahesh Yogi.
+She even served as co-chair of the campaign.
 Later, Fulani unsuccessfully sought the vice-presidential nomination at the national convention organized by a faction of the Reform Party.